HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 Specifically, this profile describes the registration-time metadata required for a client using asymmetric keys, and the runtime process by which a client can authenticate to an OAuth server's token endpoint.
-This profile can be implemented by user-facing SMART apps in the context of the [SMART App Launch flow](app-launch.html) or by (SMART Backend Services)(backend-services.html) that establish a connection with user-facing authorization step.
+This profile can be implemented by user-facing SMART apps in the context of the [SMART App Launch](app-launch.html) flow or by [SMART Backend Services](backend-services.html) that establish a connection with no user-facing authorization step.

 ### **Use this profile** when the following conditions apply: